 The Aimpoint series of red dots are some of the most proven optic systems on the market.
 The T2 is no joke.
 Extremely durable, excellent battery life, night vision compatible, and with lots of brightness settings so you can adjust for visibility in varied light conditions, or dim for longer-range engagements requiring greater precision.

-In our experience, it is best to leave the T2 set on 11/12 for optimal use during the day.
-9/12 is good at night.
-Keeping it bright-ish is important if you’re running a weapon light (you should be) which can wash out the dimmer settings.
+In our experience, it is best to leave the T2 set on 11/12 for optimal use during the day, while 9/12 is good at night.
+Keeping it fairly bright is important if you’re running a weapon light (you should be), which can wash out on a dimmer setting.
 Count on changing the battery at least once a year if you follow this SOP.

 It sure is.
 But it’s one of the most reliable optics on the market.
 If you think about it, the quality of your sighting system on a rifle should be a major priority.
-It’s literally how you shoot things.
-It’s astonishing to us when we see people drop $1500 (or more) on a rifle, but then stick a $90 optic on it.
+Don’t drop $1500 (or more) on a rifle, but then stick a $90 optic on it.
 That is not effective management of the tools at hand.
 Yes, many of those $90-$200 optics work out-of-the-box, but how will they function after a high round count?
 Or getting hit if your rifle takes a fall?
 Will it hold zero?
 The last thing you want is a sighting solution that you can’t rely on.
 After all… it’s literally how you shoot stuff.
 And the T2 is as reliable as they come.

 I hear people talking about how small the FOV is on the T2.
 Is it an issue?